 If you don’t provide guidance, then employees will follow their own rules.
 Some employees will be great for your company – others interpretation of the rules could see your business “go viral” for all the wrong reasons.

-I would go so far as to say, that managing your Social Media should be one of your top 2 risk management priorities for every business (managing potential fraud is number 1 in my experience).
+I would go so far as to say, that managing your Social Media should be one of your top two risk management priorities for every business (managing potential fraud is number one in my experience).

 Social Media Policy Templates